Healing Trauma through Body-Based Practice

 The shiatsu delivered at WestCASA is called Trauma Informed Shiatsu.
 It is informed by the most up to date information about body physiology and how this is impacted by trauma… what happens to the body when it experiences trauma, which parts of the body are affected by either shutting down or becoming more active.

-Trauma Sensitive Yoga Classes at Yarraville Yoga Centre
+Trauma Sensitive Yoga sessions at Yarraville Yoga Centre

-Yarraville Yoga Centre offers a Trauma Sensitive Yoga course for women & non-binary folk who have experienced trauma at any time in their life.
+Yarraville Yoga Centre offers Trauma Sensitive Yoga sessions for women & non-binary folk who have experienced trauma at any time in their life.

-The emphasis in a Trauma Centre Trauma-Sensitive Yoga (TCTSY) class is to create a safe, predictable and non-judgmental space in which survivors can look into, explore and befriend their bodies again.
+The emphasis in a Trauma Centre Trauma-Sensitive Yoga (TCTSY) session is to create a safe, predictable and non-judgmental space in which survivors can look into, explore and befriend their bodies again.

 New!
 BBT Program Evaluation